Industry Standards

 Beyond insignia, badge shapes themselves often carry meaning:

-Shield/Eagle-top Badges: Traditional patrol officer badges in many departments
+Shield/Eagle-top Badges: Traditional patrol officer badges in many departments, featuring classic eagle ornamentation similar to federal agency badges.

-Circular Badges: Sometimes used for detectives or federal agents
+Circular Badges: Sometimes used for detectives or federal agents—distinct from standard patrol badges.

-Badge insignia standardization across departments is limited.
-While general patterns exist (three chevrons for sergeant, stars for chiefs), individual departments design their own badges and may use different insignia systems.
-Always check specific department guidelines when identifying ranks by badge.
+Badge insignia standardization across departments is actually pretty limited.
+While general patterns exist (three chevrons for sergeant, stars for chiefs), individual departments design their own custom badges and may use different insignia systems.
+When you’re trying to identify ranks by badge, it’s always best to check with the specific department’s guidelines rather than assuming universal standards apply.
+This is especially true when comparing campus police badges to traditional municipal designs.

 Entry-Level and Patrol Ranks